 Congratulatory messages can be sent to residents who are celebrating milestones.
 For example, residents celebrating their 80th, 90th or 100th birthday or their 50th, 60th, 65th, or 70th wedding anniversary may receive a card of congratulations from the Mayor & Council.
-Contact the office and tell us about the celebration.
+Contact the Municipal Office and tell us about the celebration.

-Does the Mayor and Council get paid?
+Do the Mayor and Council get paid?

 Is there any Animal Control?

 New Brunswick SPCA will assume 2023 Animal Control duties for Salisbury (dogs only).
 All inquiries or complaints concerning dogs should be directed to the NB SPCA by phoning 1-877-722-1522.
 For information on stray or lost dogs, please visite the NB SPCA Facebook page – https://www.facebook.com/newbrunswickspca

 Do I need to purchase a registration tag for my dog?